Understanding the Law

 The Liquor Code

-The Liquor Code, specifically sections 493 and 494 of Title 47, make it illegal for anyone in Pennsylvania to sell, supply or give alcohol to a minor.
-Under the Liquor Code, violators can be charged with a misdemeanor and fined $100 to $500 per incident for furnishing alcohol to minors.
-Failure to pay an imposed fine can lead to imprisonment.
+The Liquor Code, specifically section 493 of Title 47, makes it illegal for anyone in Pennsylvania to sell, supply or give alcohol to a minor.
+Under section 494 the Liquor Code, violators can be charged with a misdemeanor and fined $100 to $500 per incident for furnishing alcohol to minors.
+Repeat offenses and/or failure to pay an imposed fine can lead to imprisonment.

 The Crimes Code